-Disclose this situation to your Compliance Officer.
+Disclose this situation to your compliance officer.
 He or she will work with your management to see if a change in reporting relationships is needed.
+To avoid even the appearance of favoritism in the workplace, people with close personal relationships may not be in supervisory/subordinate reporting relationships or other positions of authority that can influence employment decisions.

-Safe and Healthy Workplace
+Safe and healthy workplace

 We want a workplace that protects the health and safety of our employees and business partners.
-That is why the Company prohibits intimidating behavior, threats and acts of violence in our workplace.
+That is why the company prohibits intimidating behavior, threats and acts of violence in our workplace.
 We also require a workplace that is free from drugs and alcohol.